DataHenHQ/documentations/source/high_level.rst

    hen scraper page reparse <scraper_name> --gid <gid>       # reparse an specific page hen scraper page reparse <scraper_name> --parse-fail      # reparse all parse failed pages hen scraper page reparse <scraper_name> --status <queue>  # reparse all pages by queue

+Keep in mind that you can `reparse` a page as many times you need, but you can only `refetch` a page no more than *3 times* before it goes into `refetch_failed` status.
+This is quite useful to avoid infinite loops.

 After resetting at least one page, you can resume the job: